textpattern/textpattern-toolbelt/README.md

 ### Step 10: Build the archives

 Run the archive build script.
-It will build two packaged archive files with corresponding SHA256 checksum files in a temporary location and report where that is.
+It will build two archive files (`textpattern-x.y.z.zip` and `textpattern-x.y.z.tar.gz`) with corresponding SHA256 checksum files in a temporary location and report where that is.
 Supply a second argument if you wish to override this destination.

 ```bash
 cd /path/to/working-branch-repo